Utodev/utoboot/README.md

 ## What we found?

-After some testing, based in a first try by @mcleod_ideafix, and with a lot of help from Andrew Owen and Antonio Villena, I managed to find the BETADISK.SYS file is executed when loaded.
+After some testing, based in a first try by @mcleod_ideafix, and with a lot of help from Andrew Owen and Antonio Villena, I managed to find the BETADISK.SYS file is executed when loaded, al least in the very last versionos of ESXDOS (0.8.5 and above).
 Thus, you can make any code run at that point, for instace to load some other file (the game) and execute it.

-But to get to BETADISK.SYS you have go trough loading ESXDOS.SYS first, and that was the main problem.
+But to get to BETADISK.SYS you have go trough loading ESXDOS.SYS first, and that was the main problem as it should match the version of the core installed in the DivMMC.

 Well, we found ESXDOS.SYS can be replaced by an empty file, and then no version check is made.
-That has some side effects, cause some of the functions ESXDOS provides are in the SYS file, not in the core, so some ESXDOS functions doesn't work with this solution.
-On the other hand, we found the ones most needed for games (load and save files) work flawlessly at least in the last versions of ESXDOS since 0.8.5.
+That has some side effects, cause some of the functions
+ESXDOS provides are in the SYS file, not in the core, so some ESXDOS functions doesn't work with this solution.
+On the other hand, we found the ones most needed for games (load and save files) work flawlessly at least in the latest versions of ESXDOS.

-In latest versions 0.8.7 and 0.8.8, we found the core itself was calling some of the new functions, which should be in the SYS file, we believe it is the built in autoboot feature.
-To avoid that, we finally replaced ESXDOS.SYS, with a 4K file plenty of RETs, which, in case of the core calling function, just return.
+There was still a challenge: in latest versions 0.8.7 and 0.8.8, we found the core itself was calling some of the new functions, which should be in the SYS file.
+We believe it is the built in autoboot feature.
+To avoid that, we finally replaced ESXDOS.SYS, with a 4K file plenty of RETs, which, in case of the core calling a function, it just returns.
 This works for latest versions and we hope it works with future versions too.

 ## So how it works?